What is Peyronie's disease?

 - The chronic phase.
 The curve of the penis may be the only symptom of this phase.
 Pain, if present during the acute phase, usually gets better or goes away completely.

 Peyronie's disease is usually diagnosed using a medical history and physical examination.
 Your doctor will ask you questions about when you first noticed your symptoms and whether the symptoms were gradual or sudden.
 This will help determine which stage of Peyronie's disease you are experiencing.

-Because symptoms of Peyronie's disease are usually most noticeable when the penis is erect, your doctor may inject a drug into your penis to make it erect.
+Because symptoms of Peyronie's disease are usually most noticeable when the penis is erect, your doctor will likely ask that you use your cell phone to take a photo of your erect penis.
+Or your doctor may inject a drug into your penis to make it erect.
 This will help your doctor see where the erectile tissue is scarred.
 Other tests that may be ordered include:

-Peyronie's disease rarely gets better on its own.
-For men who have a slight curve that isn't getting worse and who have good erectile function, treatment usually is not needed.
+Peyronie's disease usually doesn't get better on its own.
+For people who have a slight curve that isn't getting worse and who have good erectile function, treatment usually is not needed.
 But if pain is a problem, or if the curve is getting worse and interfering with your sexual activity, then getting treatment may help.
 And early treatment during the acute phase may also work better than waiting until you're in the chronic phase.

-If your doctor is a primary care doctor, he or she may refer you to a urologist.
+If your doctor is a primary care doctor, you may be referred to a urologist.

-Surgery is only considered for men who have severe pain, a severely curved penis, or sexual dysfunction related to Peyronie's disease.
+Surgery is only considered for people who have severe pain, a severely curved penis, or sexual dysfunction related to Peyronie's disease.
 Surgical options include removing the scar tissue or shortening the unaffected side of the penis (plication).

-In some cases, a penile prosthesis may be used to help keep an erection during intercourse.
+If a penis is severely curved with poor erections, a penile prosthesis may be used to help keep an erection during intercourse.